The Kurowski-Crofskey Family

 Jackson Bay today is still at the end of the West Coast Road.
 There are a few houses, used by fishers and whitebaiters, and Sandra recalls the “wonderful” fish and chips served from an old train carriage.

 She saw no trace of Polish settlement but did find some records in Haast and in Hokitika’s archival library that, like Pat, she wanted to correct.

 “I was watched very carefully and handed a pencil.
 I was told I could not cross out anything but could write my interpretations beside the record.

 “I was told the official policy is that they are the official records of the time and even though they may be incorrect, they must be retained in that format.
 Whatever else is done is seen as another version.
 They can’t be permanently corrected no matter how much proof we come up with.”

 Updated December 2017

 ALL PHOTOGRAPHS, APART FROM THE OLD MIDHIRST CEMETERY AND THE FINAL ONE, COME FROM CROFSKEY FAMILY COLLECTIONS

 THANKS TO THE NORTH AUCKLAND RESEARCH CENTRE IN THE TAKAPUNA LIBRARY FOR THE LOAN OF AUDIO RECORDING EQUIPMENT.

-- 1 - A poem sent by Mabel Autridge (née Ryan) describing her mother, Mary Ryan (née Crofskey) to her niece, Sandra Singleton.
+- 1 - These are the words Mabel Autridge (née Ryan) used to describe her mother, Mary Ryan (née Crofskey) to her niece, Sandra Singleton.